fscorrupt/awesome-stars/README.md

 - [l4rm4nd/LinkedInDumper](https://github.com/l4rm4nd/LinkedInDumper) - Python 3 script to dump/scrape/extract company employees from LinkedIn API
 - [jackkerouac/aphrodite](https://github.com/jackkerouac/aphrodite) - A Python-based application that adds badges and other visual elements to media posters.
 Aphrodite enhances your media library posters with quality indicators like resolution, audio codec, and review r
 - [Vexa-ai/vexa](https://github.com/Vexa-ai/vexa) - Self-hosted, multi-user API that drops bots into Google Meet for real-time transcripts.
+- [SpykerNZ/one-pace-for-plex](https://github.com/SpykerNZ/one-pace-for-plex) - This project helps adapt One Pace to a format plex can read.
 - [whitesmith/hawkpost](https://github.com/whitesmith/hawkpost) - Generate links that users can use to submit messages encrypted with your public key.
 - [jl94x4/ClearLogo-Updater](https://github.com/jl94x4/ClearLogo-Updater) - This tool allows you to update the Clear Logo for Plex, this logo is used on the new Plex Experience on Android Mobile and iOS.
 This script allows you to update them based on the show name and year, o
 - [ChrispyBacon-dev/DockFlare](https://github.com/ChrispyBacon-dev/DockFlare) - DockFlare: Automate Cloudflare Tunnels with Docker Labels